MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 ## Data integrity protection

-Encryption is a vital step toward ensuring data integrity and is ultimately one of the most important security capabilities which can be applied to mitigate a wide array of threats.
+Encryption is a vital step toward ensuring data integrity and is ultimately one of the most important security capabilities that can be applied to mitigate a wide array of threats.
 This section will therefore provide key considerations and recommendations related to encryption and key management in order to safeguard data without compromising application reliability.

 ### Design considerations